seanreed1111/dai-regression/readme.md

-Students should be able to:
-Describe the difference between using Linear Regression for prediction and for inference Describe the difference between using Logistic Regression for prediction and for inference Explain and perform Linear Regression for prediction Explain and perform Logistic Regression for classification List the assumptions of linear regression
+## Linear Regression TBD

+List the assumptions of linear regression
 Define a train/test split and its importance in evaluating models Define bias, variance, and irreducible error

+Evaluate regression models using the following metrics:

+R^2 - And explain why R^2 is not the best measure to use MSE/RMSE

+Statsmodels:

+Students should be able to the following with sklearn and statsmodels:
+Perform a test/train split on data
+Build a linear regression model with both continuing and categorical features Evaluate a model using R-squared and RMSE

+## Logistic Regression
 Define classification and regression
-Interpret beta coefficients in linear and logistic regression Evaluate classification and regression models using the following metrics:
-Regression
-R^2 - And explain why R^2 is not the best measure to use MSE/RMSE
-Classification
+Describe the difference between using Logistic Regression and Linear Regression

+Explain and perform Logistic Regression for classification Describe the difference between using Logistic Regression and Linear Regression Interpret beta coefficients in logistic regression Classification Metrics
 Accuracy
 Precision
 Recall
 Confusion matrix

-Define Regularization?

-Scipy

-Students should be able to the following with scipy:
-Compute probabilities using PMF/PDF/CDF of various distributions Compute p-values and confidence intervals for various statistical tests

-StatsmodelsSklearn:
+Statsmodels:

 Students should be able to the following with sklearn and statsmodels:
 Perform a test/train split on data
-Build a linear regression and, logistic regression model, decision tree or random forest model Evaluate a model using metrics outlined in modelling standards
+Build a linear regression and, logistic regression model Evaluate a model using metrics outlined in modelling standards